krisztiansala/k8s-resource-watcher/README.md

 A basic version of the application can be deployed with the `kubectl` command, following the instructions from the `k8s` folder.

-Using the Helm chart from the `helm` directory hovewer provides more configuration options and it also creates a service account (which provides the necessary permissions for accessing pod details in the cluster) and a HPA (to scale the deployment if the load increases).
+Using the Helm chart from the `helm` directory however provides more configuration options and it also creates a service account (which provides the necessary permissions for accessing pod details in the cluster) and a HPA (to scale the deployment if the load increases).

 To deploy the chart, run the following command from the `helm` directory: `helm upgrade --install k8s-resource-watcher --values values.yaml .`